 In order to move forward and give ourselves the freedom to become the person who we are meant to become, we must learn to let go of stories of the past that no longer serve us.
 When you decide to stop dwelling on these stories, you’ll realize more and more each day that you’re the one in control and gain back your freedom.

 When I’m feeling uninspired and experiencing a creativity block, I find that there’s no better cure than spending some time in the great outdoors.
 Whether I am taking a long stroll along the park or simply sitting out in the sun, being in proximity of the sights and sounds of nature never seem to fail to recharge my creativity tank.

-If nature is not easily accessible where you are located, try changing up the location of your work space.
-Why not check out a new, cozy coffee joint, often times, a simple change of scenery or your work space is just what you need to kick that creativity slump to the curb.
+If nature is not easily accessible where you are located, try changing up the location of your workspace.
+Why not check out a new, cozy coffee joint, often times, a simple change of scenery or your desk/office/ cubicle is just what you need to kick that creativity slump to the curb.

 When we feel as if we’ve lost our life mojo, it becomes all too easy to succumb to the feeling as if we’ll never get out of our slump.
 More often than not, we end up playing out our worst case scenarios in our minds, imagining our lives spiraling out of control – on loop.
 What we may not realize is that by obsessing over how bad the circumstances are, we are actually actively digging ourselves a deeper hole.
 As the old saying goes “energy flows where your attention goes”.

 Whenever you find yourself dwelling in the unpleasantness of the situation, take a deep breath and remind yourself that feeling stuck is a state of mind.
 Make a conscious decision to shake off your negative thought patterns and insists on positivity.
 Decide right then and there that you are in charge of your thoughts and feelings.
 Remember that you always have the power to remain positive and hopeful regardless of what is happening around you.